runwayml/learn/docs/getting-started/model-101.md

 At the core of Runway, we have models.
 But what exactly is a model and how does it work?
 Here we discuss what a model is and why we need it within the Runway App.

-## What is a model and how is one created?
+## What is a Model?
+How is a Model Created?

 We use the term model, as a high level representation of AI logic.
 The model itself, contains a set of series and rules, that can be both decided and determined by humans and machine intelligence.
 For example, a model may itself learn how to recognise a face in a video or image.
 A researcher has given the model, images containing faces and over time, the model has learned what a face looks like.
 This is an example of a form of recognition.
 We often take recognition for granted, as we learnt how to recognise people and inanimate objects as we learned as a child.
 But imagine how tricky it is for a computer to learn and recognise!